-Contact our Human Resources Coordinator Martha Singletary or our Recruiting Coordinator Erin Sayes Kenny.
+Contact our Administrative and Recruiting Coordinator Martha Singletary or our Recruiting Chair Erin Sayes Kenny.

 Taylor Porter Recruiting Committee Chair